Walter-Stroebel/Nagios-CLI-Config/nagclicfg.md

 Takes two arguments: the field to set and its value.

-If the field does not already exists this will do nothing and generate a warning.
+If the field does not already exists this will do nothing and will generate a warning, unless the field is a multi-value field like **hostgroups**.
+Multi-value fields are simply added to, if the value was not already in the set.

+Note that **add** and **set** behave identically for multi-value fields.

     /> cd host/localhost
     /host/localhost> ls